Pentecostalism: Controversies and criticism

 In Pentecostalism, health and sickness is understood holistically.
 They are not just physical, concurrently, psychological and spiritual, i.e. diseases and despair are from evil forces; devil, sin.
 Through spiritual intimacy with ultimate divinity any illness can be healed.
 Today's Pentecostals accept biomedicine, but believe that divine intervention heals even where biomedicine fails.
 But critics argue that Pentecostal healers induce merely a placebo effect.
 In the anthropological view, the placebo effect mirrors that humans are a "socio-psycho-physical entity", thus through symbolic manipulation i.e. strong belief on divinity, rituals and miracles, it may induce an actual healing effect on the physical level.
 In Pentecostalism, healing mainly is a spiritual experience.
 Being worthy of having an intimacy with God (i.e. ability to confess, forgiveness) gives a cathartic effect which leads to inner healing; accepting of self, healing from memories, which cleanse the root of emotional wounds and sufferings.
-Divine healing also addresses socially born distresses; socio gender inequalities, racial hatreds which often emerge as physical ailments by empowering patients.
+Divine healing also addresses socially born distresses, such as socio-gender inequalities and racial hatreds which often emerge as physical ailments, by empowering patients.

 Pentecostalism's divine healing practice is frequently dismissed as emotional or illogical, yet anthropological research reveals its profound cultural and social significance.
 Hefner demonstrates how deeply rooted Pentecostal healing is in the social structures of countries like Indonesia.
 Healing techniques are not superstitious; rather, they are an expression of, and response to local power structures and social hierarchies.
 By functioning as tools for negotiating social roles and upholding communal ties, they show that these activities address genuine social issues and are not isolated from ordinary life.

 Meyer shows how Pentecostal healing has a similar entanglement with broader cultural frameworks.
 Giving them a sense of empowerment dispels the notion that these activities are only a means of escape and group support.

 The focus on divine healing frequently reflects cultural perspectives on health and wellbeing, where social and spiritual dimensions are vital to comprehending and regulating health.
 Even while Pentecostals occasionally choose not to receive traditional medical care, this decision is influenced by a larger cultural framework that places a high importance on spiritual guidance and communal support.